-Urethral bulking agent (UBA) therapy, also known as periurethral injection therapy, is rarely used as a primary treatment for stress urinary incontinence (SUI) but remains an option for women with persistent/recurrent SUI who wish to avoid surgery or who are unable to tolerate surgical procedure.
-15 Although UBA is an option for this type of incontinence, it can be more invasive and usually requires repeat injections.
-The most common complications associated with UBA are urinary retention and urinary tract infection, but these are easily managed.
-3-4, 9, 11
+UBA therapy, also known as periurethral injection therapy, is rarely used as a primary treatment for stress urge incontinence (SUI) but remains an option for women with persistent/recurrent SUI who are unable to tolerate surgical procedure.
+Although UBA is an option for this type of incontinence, it can be more invasive and usually requires repeat injections.
+The most common complications associated with UBA are urinary retention and urinary tract infection, but these are easily managed.^{3 4 9 10}

 Candidates for periurethral bulking agents also include women with intrinsic sphincter deficiency and men who are incontinent after prostate surgery.
 UBA used to treat intrinsic sphincteric deficiency is being performed less frequently in current practice.
 Surgical interventions are generally more efficacious in both, whereas injectable therapy can be considered in cases in which surgery is contraindicated or as an adjunct to surgery if symptoms persist.
-In women with severe intrinsic sphincter deficiency or urethral hypermobility, the best long-term results are obtained with a pubovaginal sling or retropubic bladder neck suspension procedure.^{3-4, 9, 11}
+In women with severe intrinsic sphincter deficiency or urethral hypermobility, the best long-term results are obtained with a pubovaginal sling or retropubic bladder neck suspension procedure. ^{3 4 9 10}

-United States Food and Drug Administration (FDA) approved products for periurethral injection therapy include:
+U.S. FDA approved products for periurethral injection therapy include:

-- Carbon-coated zirconium oxide beads suspended in a water-based gel (Durasphere EXP, FDA approved in 1999) - Crosslinked polydimethylsiloxane (Macroplastique, FDA approved October 30,2006) - Calcium hydroxylapatite suspended in a water and glycerin gel (Coaptite, FDA approved November 10, 2005) - Polyacrylamide hydrogel (Bulkamid): a homogeneous, stable hydrophilic polymer gel (FDA approved January 28, 2020)
+- Carbon-coated zirconium oxide beads suspended in a water-based gel (Durasphere EXP, FDA approved 1999) - Crosslinked polydimethylsiloxane (Macroplastique, FDA approved 10/30/2006) - Calcium hydroxylapatite suspended in a water and glycerin gel (Coaptite, 11/10, 2005)